DelineaXPM/delinea-platform/Scripts/SecretServer/Workday/instructions.md

 - Click on Create / Import Template

-- Click on Import.
+- Click on Import

-- Copy and Paste the XML in the [Workday Account](./Templates/Workday%20Account.xml)
+- Copy and Paste the XML in the [Workday Account Template file](./Templates/Workday%20Account.xml)

 - Click on Save

-- This completes the creation of the User Account template

 ### Workday Privileged Account Template

 The following steps are required to create the Secret Template for Workday Privileged Account: